konomissira/Bariatric_incidents_attended_by_LFB_from_Jan_2009/README.md

 Cleaned data was uploaded to an AWS S3 bucket.

 The Snowflake COPY INTO command was used to load the data into a Snowflake table.

-# Bariatric incidents attended by LFB from Jan 2009 to 2024